markgordon22/Jerseys-for-tims/README.md

 - About,
 - FAQ.

-Having installed Django allauth, respective authentication, registration, account management with bootstrap responsive elements such as toasts, navbar, buttons, links, the pathway to payment for the user was a simple one.
+Having installed Django allauth, respective authentication, registration, account management with bootstrap responsive elements such as toasts, navbar, buttons, links, the pathway to payment for the user was a far less daunting task.

 ## Information Architecture